 Workers’ comp insurance fraud

-Workers’ compensation fraud costs six to seven billion dollars each year according to estimates by the Coalition Against Insurance Fraud (CAIF) and the National Insurance Crime Bureau (NICB).
+Workers’ comp insurance fraud costs six to seven billion dollars each year according to estimates by the Coalition Against Insurance Fraud (CAIF) and the National Insurance Crime Bureau (NICB).
 This type of white-collar crime may lead to fines and imprisonment for fraudsters—and increased premiums or penalties for businesses.
-Therefore, if you’re a small business owner, it’s critical that you recognize the signs of workers’ comp fraud and take precautions to help protect your business.
+Therefore, it’s critical that small business owners and employers recognize the signs of workers’ comp fraud and take precautions to help protect their small business.

 Workers’ compensation fraud typically falls into three main categories and may be committed by employees, employers, or healthcare providers.

 - Employees may commit claim-related fraud by fabricating a story about an injury, by claiming an injury happened at work rather than outside of work, or by exaggerating the extent of a work-related injury.